 An activate operation will put the referenced altstep as the first element into the list of defaults and return a default reference.
-The default reference is a unique identifier for the default and may be used in a deactivate operation for the default.
+The default reference is a unique identifier for the default and may be used in a deactivate operation for the deactivation of the default.